007revad/Synology_Archive_Extractor/README.md

 libtss2-esys.so
 libtss2-esys.so.0
 libcodesign.so
-libcore.so.7        <-- renamed libsynocore.so.7
+libcore.so.7        <-- renamed copy of libsynocore.so.7
 ```

-Instead of copyiong and renaming files I could have, and should have, created symlinks.
+Instead of copying and renaming files I could have, and should have, created symlinks.

 <br>